bebraw/dragjs/README.md

-dragjs makes it easy to write deal with dragging in JavaScript making it handy for draggables, sliders, and such.
+**dragjs** has been designed to make it easy to create JavaScript based drag interactions.
+This includes use cases such as draggable panels and different types of sliders.
+The idea is that you use the logic from this package to build your own components as it captures concerns such as mouse and touch handling.

 ## Demonstrations